nobodyisinocent/Tiny-Vidiot/README.md

 # Tiny-Vidiot
-A very low profile vidiot module for Amiga
+Here are two versions of a very low profile vidiot module for Amiga !

 # Table of contents
 1. [Why an another Vidiot](#1)